Israel-Tanjiro/Sapphire_G4CMP/README.md

 * The new config.txt file with all the parameters for the sapphire substrate.
 * The Caustic.mac file to generate 40e+6 phonos with isotropic initial random momentum.
 * The Caustic_plot.root program to plot the caustic pattern for Transverse Slow Phonons, Transverse Fast Phonons, or both together.
+#Substrate Dimension to Match the Experimental Phonon Caustics
+The phonon caustics depends on the angular dimension and the size of the subtrate in exeprimental.
+In order to mathc the experimental angles with the simualtion we need to initialize the initial phonon at difference distance from the top part of the bolometers.
+The angle is differents for each material.
+You need to use the following dimensions and the initial position of the phonons to reproduce the experimental phonon caustisc.
+*Sapphire 2mm x 2mm x 2mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```

 # Miller Orientations
 The phonon caustic depends on the orientation of the crystal with the sensor.
 You can obtain different phonon caustics images by changing the crystal orientation. <br>
 In the case of Sapphire 4 Miller indices are needed.
 The program 4_Miller_to_3_Miller.py converts 4 Miller indices to 3 Miller.<br>